Classifying toric surface codes of dimension $7$: Introduction

-After completion of this project, we learned that \cite{HLYZZ} had similar results.
-However, we do answer three of their open cases: namely (d) and (e) in Theorem 1.2, as well as showing that $P_{7}^{(4)}$ and $P_{7}^{(5)}$ yield monomially inequivalent codes over $\F_{29}$.
-Some of our methods are similar, but we do consider some different invariants, and include our full proofs in Section \ref{sec:proofs}.
-Note that the numbering of the polygons in \cite{HLYZZ} is different than our numbering.
+After the completion of this project, we learned that \cite{HLYZZ} had similar results.
+However, we answer one of their open cases and show that $P_{7}^{(10)}$ and $P_{7}^{(19)}$ yield monomially inequivalent codes over $\F_{29}$.
+Many of our methods are similar, as we both extended the work of \cite{LYZZShort}, however we correct an error in their result regarding the minimum distances (Theorem \ref{theorem:mindist}).

 The paper is organized as follows: in Section \ref{sec:prelim} we will first give an overview of definitions and previous results we will need to compute minimum distances.
-In Section \ref{sec:proofs} we will prove the two theorems mentioned above.
-Finally, we end with a third result about $k=8$.
+In Section \ref{sec:proofs} we compute the minimum distances of the codes given by our $22$ polygons, correcting an error in the minimum distance formulas of \cite{HLYZZ}; and then complete the classification of the toric surface codes of dimension $k=7$, with the exception of the two cases over $\F_8$.
+Finally, we end with a third remark about toric surface codes of dimension $k=8$.